Medicare Advantage Eligibility Requirements & Rules

 The first opportunity you’ll have for Advantage enrollment is during your Initial Enrollment Period (IEP).
-Your IEP is specific to your 65th birthday (or the 24th month of receiving disability benefits), this is when you’re first eligible for Medicare.
+Your IEP is specific to your 65th birthday (or the 24th month of receiving disability benefits), this is when you’re first eligible.

-During your IEP you’ll also have Medicare Advantage eligibility.
-Use this period to enroll in an Advantage plan if you need more coverage than Traditional Medicare offers.
+During your IEP you’ll also have MA eligibility.
+Use this period to enroll in an Advantage plan if you need more coverage.

-Unless you qualify for a Special Election Period (SEP), Medicare Advantage enrollment happens during 2 specific times each year.
+Unless you qualify for a Special Election Period (SEP), MA enrollment happens during 2 specific times each year.
 In most cases, once you join a plan, enrollment is for the duration of a year.

-For those with Medicare Advantage eligibility, you may enroll or make changes during the Medicare Advantage Open Enrollment Period and Medicare prescription drug coverage.
+For those eligible, you may enroll or make changes during the MA Open Enrollment Period.

 Medicare Advantage Rules

-As with any plan, Medicare Advantage eligibility has some rules to follow in order to receive coverage.
+As with any plan, MA eligibility has some rules to follow in order to receive coverage.

 General rules include the following:

-- You must have Medicare Parts A and B (Original Medicare)
+- You must have Parts A and B

-- Must live in the service area of the Medicare Advantage plan you wish to join
+- Must live in the service area of the MA plan you wish to join

 - You don’t have End-Stage Renal Disease (ESRD)

-Following Medicare Advantage enrollment, if you were on any drug plans, you’ll automatically experience removal from the policy.
+Following MA enrollment, if you were on any drug plans, you’ll automatically experience removal from the policy.
 Also, beneficiaries can’t have an Advantage plan and have a separate prescription drug plan; this is because some Advantage plans have drug coverage.

 ESRD Medicare Advantage

 Beneficiaries with ESRD typically won’t qualify for Medicare Advantage eligibility.
-However, patients with ESRD have a certain type of Advantage eligibility.
-ESRD patients can enroll in a special type of Medicare Advantage plan, known as a Special Needs Plan (SNP).
+However, patients with ESRD have a certain type of MA eligibility.
+ESRD patients can enroll in a special type of MA plan, known as a Special Needs Plan (SNP).